git4school/LAWG/README.md

 ## ... install the dependencies

-Before doing any operation, you need to have these requirements installed :
+Before doing any operation, you need to have these requirements installed:

 - _python 3.7_
 - _pipenv_ installed in the python above